White Chocolate Ganache for Covering Cakes (2 Ingredients, 5 Mins)

-First, white chocolate is temperamental.
-It's got no cocoa solids just cocoa butter, sugar, and milk solids.
+White chocolate is temperamental.
+It’s got no cocoa solids, just cocoa butter, sugar, and milk solids.
 Therefore, that makes it really easy to seize, lump up, or break down.

-Hence, the secret to working with white chocolate ganache is patience.
+As a self-taught cake decorator, I’ve been through a lot of trials and errors when working with chocolate, especially white chocolate.
+But, over the years, I’ve learned that the secret to working with white chocolate is patience.
 Never try to rush the process.
 Give it the time it needs.
 And, when necessary, step away.

 Ingredients and substitutes

-- Cream - I prefer to use 32 to 38% fat so the ganache is more creamy and easier to manage.
-Since, the fat will determine how creamy the ganache will be.
+- Heavy cream – I prefer to use 32 to 38% fat so the ganache is more creamy and easier to manage.
+Since the fat will determine how creamy the ganache will be.
 Less fat means more liquid, which means the ganache consistency will be less firm.

 - Place chocolate in a heatproof bowl – and set aside.

-- Then, pour cream in a saucepan and bring to an almost boil, but do not boil.
+- Heat heavy cream in a saucepan over medium heat and bring to a simmer, but do not boil.

-- Next, pour hot cream over the chocolate.
+- Next, pour hot cream mixture over the chocolate.

 - Cover and let sit for a minute.

-- Stir until smooth with a heatproof spatula.
+- Stir until smooth with a heatproof spatula then with a whisk.
+Add vanilla or flavoring if desired.

-- Tip: the heat in the cream should be just enough to melt the chocolate, so keep stirring.
+- Pro tip: the heat in the cream should be just enough to melt the chocolate, so keep stirring.
 But, if you still have undissolved chocolate use a blender to blend to a smooth consistency.

 - Break the chocolate in a microwave-safe bowl.